 Important: Concerned you have a mold problem?
 A mold detection kit or service from a qualified professional can discover if mold is present as well as its severity – even when it isn’t visible.

-Visible signs of a potential mold problem
+Visible signs of a potential mold problem in a house

 - Black growth on tiles or grout